represented by CatchLight Art Gallery,

 2008 Camelot, Las Cruces, NM

-Mary Diesel works in watercolor and acrylics, and is a member of the Big Bend Arts Council in Alpine, Texas, as well as the New Mexico Watercolor Society.
+Mary Diesel works in water media, and is a member of the Big Bend Arts Council Member and Steering Committee, Gallery on the Square, in Alpine, Texas, as well as the New Mexico Watercolor Society.
 She lived in the Terlingua area for more than 20 years and served as facilitator of Terlingua Visual Arts for three years.

 101 Tony’s Pass, Fort Davis